Best Headphones 2014

 Over-ear headphones, semi-open (Circumaural)Semi-open headphones try for the best of both worlds, with a porous outer layer finishing off the ear cups.
 The aim is to get some of the sonic benefits of the fully-open design while reducing sound leakage and offering some level of isolation.
 These headphones are relatively uncommon, although there are plenty of options out there if this sounds like your bag.

 Bear in mind, though, that they'll almost invariably offer worse sound quality than a rival non-wireless pair.
 Plus there's the added consideration of batteries.
-Few wireless headphones offer the option to plug in a cable once the power's run dry (the Sennheiser PX 210 BT are an exception), making them useless without charge.
+Few wireless headphones offer the option to plug in a cable once the power's run dry, making them useless without charge.

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.